244.052 Sex offenders; notice.

 (2) the types of interaction which ordinarily occur at that location and other circumstances indicate that contact with the offender is reasonably certain.

-(e) A law enforcement agency or official that decides to disclose information under this subdivision shall not disclose the identity of the victims of or witnesses to the offender's offenses.
+(e) A law enforcement agency or official who discloses information under this subdivision shall not disclose the identity or any identifying characteristics of the victims of or witnesses to the offender's offenses.

-(f) A law enforcement agency may continue to disclose information on an offender under this subdivision for as long as the offender is required to register under section 243.166.
+(f) A law enforcement agency shall continue to disclose information on an offender as required by this subdivision for as long as the offender is required to register under section 243.166.

 (b) An offender who requests a review hearing must be given a reasonable opportunity to prepare for the hearing.
 The review hearing shall be conducted on the record before an administrative law judge.
 The review hearing shall be conducted at the correctional facility in which the offender is currently confined.
 If the offender no longer is incarcerated, the administrative law judge shall determine the place where the review hearing will be conducted.
 The offender has the burden of proof to show, by a preponderance of the evidence, that the end-of-confinement review committee's risk assessment determination was erroneous.
 The attorney general or a designee shall defend the end-of-confinement review committee's determination.
 The offender has the right to be present and be represented by counsel at the hearing, to present evidence in support of the offender's position, to call supporting witnesses and to cross-examine witnesses testifying in support of the committee's determination.
 Counsel for indigent offenders shall be provided by the Legal Advocacy Project of the state public defender's office.